AdobeDocs/campaign-classic.en/help/platform/using/unzip-decrypt.md

 1. Open the **[!UICONTROL Data loading (file)]** activity, then configure it according to your needs.
 Global concepts on how to configure the activity are available in [this section](../../workflow/using/data-loading-file.md).

     Add a pre-processing stage to the activity, in order to decrypt the incoming data.
-To do this, select the **[!UICONTROL Pre-process the file]** option, then copy-paste this decryption command in the **[!UICONTROL Command]** field :
+To do this, select the **[!UICONTROL Pre-process the file]** option, then select **[!UICONTROL Decrypt]** from the **[!UICONTROL Command]** drop-down list:

-    `gpg --batch --passphrase passphrase --decrypt <%=vars.filename%>`

      ![](assets/gpg_load.png)

-    >[!CAUTION]
+    >[!NOTE]
     >
-    >In this example, we are using the passphrase used by default by Control Panel, which is "passphrase".
+    >If changes are needed to the available commands, you can reach out to [Adobe Customer Care](https://helpx.adobe.com/enterprise/admin-guide.html/enterprise/using/support-for-experience-cloud.ug.html) to adjust the preProcessCommand settings.
     >
-    >If you have already had GPG keys installed on your instance through a Customer Care request in the past, the passphrase may have been changed and be different form the one by default.
+    >If you are working with an hybrid deployment, you can configure these commands directly from the server configuration file (serverConf.xml).
+[Learn how to configure pre-processing commands in the server configuration file](../../installation/using/the-server-configuration-file.md#preprocesscommand)

 1. Click **[!UICONTROL OK]** to confirm the activity configuration.